Planning Geek Forums

-Class R – agriculture building conversion to flexible commercial use
+Class R – agricultural barn conversion to flexible commercial use

-Class R is found within Schedule 2, Part 3 of the General Permitted Development Order 2015 (as amended) (GPDO), and allows for change of use from an agricultural building (and land within its curtilage) in England to flexible commercial use – i.e. uses falling within the following use classes:
+This has been branded by the media as Clarkson’s Law or Clarkson’s Clause, when in reality Class Rย has been around for several years.
+It is found within Schedule 2, Part 3 of the General Permitted Development Order 2015 (as amended) (GPDO), and allows for change of use from an agricultural building (and land within its curtilage) in England to flexible commercial useย –ย i.e. usesย falling within the following use classes:

 Class B8 (storage or distribution)